Photography Tip: How to

 By now most of us know

-most compact cameras, or smart phones like iPhones, are not good
+most compact cameras, or smartphones like iPhones, are not good

 at video recording.
 This is because their sensors are tiny and so